mohamedaymenkarmous/EDR-Process-Explorer/README.md

 This is just an example of 1 single process tree.
 But, in practice when you extract the process logs from a host between two different dates, you'll find several independant processes that you can include separately under the root node since the format of the [src/flare.json](src/flare.json) file should be in JSON format based on a JSON object (the parent structure should not be a list of objects).
 This is why, I adopted the structure of a parent "Independant process" that is the parent of multiple independant processes (1, 2, 3, etc).

+# Demo
+You can access find the example mentioned above [here in a live demo](https://jsfiddle.net/TheEmperors/vo7m1d6a/2/show/)

 # Features
 Following are the features that are implemented or in the roadmap of the implementation:
 - [x] The process tree should be in the proper format: JSON (originally implemented)